-My wife Andrea is a hairstylist and about a week before Christmas one of her customers told her he was looking for a new home for his miniature pinscher dog named Bandit.
+My wife Andrea is a hairstylist and about a week before Christmas, one of her customers told her he was looking for a new home for his miniature pinscher dog named Bandit.
 Andrea knew I had been wanting a dog, so she suggested that we could adopt him.
 When she told me about him I was immediately interested and decided to adopt him.
-A few days later we met up with her client in the parking lot of where she worked.
+A few days later we met up with her client in the parking lot where she worked.
 When I picked him up, I immediately fell in love with him.
 He had soft black fur and was very lively and friendly.

 He wasn’t a puppy but he had that energy and playfulness like a puppy.
-When we called him by his name he didn’t respond well and I felt like the name Bandit didn’t fit him plus it’s such cliche dog name.
-I renamed him to Gambit, after one of my favorite Marvel superheroes.
+When we called him by his name he didn’t respond well and I felt like the name Bandit didn’t fit him plus it’s such a cliche dog name.
+I renamed him Gambit, after one of my favorite Marvel superheroes.
 The name also was very similar sounding to Bandit, I wanted to make it easy for him to adjust to his new name.

 On Christmas morning Andrea and I took our first family portrait together as a married couple.
 With us was Gambit, our other dog Lucy, and my bearded dragon, Falcor.
 Andrea bought Gambit a cute red Christmas sweater she really liked.
 She put the sweater on him and it was so cute, he also seemed to like it.